 - The positions of Chairman of the Board and CEO are occupied by different people.

 - Internal regulations for the Board of Directors, establishing its modus operandi.

-- Board Committees formalized in statutes (Audit, People Management, Corporate Governance and Investment, Finance and Risk Committees).
+- Board advisory committees formalized in statutes (Audit, People Management, Corporate Governance and Investment, Finance and Risk Committees).

-- Coordination of committees conducted by an independent advisor.
+- Coordination of most advisory committees conducted by an independent member.

 - Formal evaluation of the Executive Board by the Board of Directors on an annual basis.

 - Annual calendar of Board meetings with standardized topics.